-I walk from end-to-end, admiring the moss and ferns as much as the namesake pools.
-At the turnaround point, a local offers to take me further, to crystal-clear swimming holes and a small cave, all for “una propina pequeñita”, a tiny tip.
+I walked from end-to-end, admiring the moss and ferns as much as the namesake pools.
+At the turnaround point, a local offered to take me further, to crystal-clear swimming holes and a small cave, all for “una propina pequeñita” (a tiny tip).
 I graciously decline, noting how slippery the rock is underneath my sandals.
 Instead, I sit, putting my feet and calves in the ice-cold water, watching a few brave souls who shiver as they surface.

 Splash!
 A teenage boy jumps from about three meters overheard into the turquoise waters below, his girlfriend filming every move on a GoPro.
 On his entry, frigid droplets spray my arms and I’m powerless against the goosebumps that immediately appear.

 When he comes up for air, he grins in my direction with a jovial greeting.
 I’m the only gringa here, which prompts his curiosity as he asks where I’m from.
 We talk of swimming, weekend, and micheladas.
 He tells me April is a better time to come here, when the days are hot and sunny but before the rainy season swirls silt through the luscious blue pools.

 Before I know it, interest draws me closer to the water, my calves finally submersed.
 This is just a normal day at the park, where Mexicans befriend you and time ceases to exist.

 So was the long journey from Mexico City worth it, despite being too cold to swim?

 HEADS UP: Pozas Azules is located in the mountainside outside of Taxco, Guerrero, an area the U.S. State Department currently warns against visiting.
 Travel at your own risk.